Stef-Lev/zoomG2-effects/README.md

-* Create schema for each patch
+- Create schema for each patch
-* Create basic UI piece for preset
+- Create basic UI piece for preset
-*
+- Fix edit page for creating new and editing